-Outcome measurements for the program are centered on public health and public safety approaches that are evidence-based and the primary data collection system for youth in the program will be the Probation Departments client management system, Caseload Explorer, with additional fields added as needed to ensure all relevant information is tracked and can be reported out.
-San Bernardino County will be using evidence-based assessments such as the Child and Adolescent Needs and Strengths (CANS), Youth Assessment and Screening Instrument (YASI), and Juvenile Assessment and Intervention System (JAIS) that measure changes in criminogenic needs.
-Many evidence-based programs such as Aggression Replacement Training, Moral Reconation Therapy and Courage to Change have established evaluations to measure changes in participants thinking.
+Outcome measurements for the program are centered on public health and public safety approaches that are evidence-based.
+The primary data collection system for youth in the program will be the Probation Departments client management system, Caseload Explorer, in conjunction with the departments Research Unit.
+Enhancements will be made to the system to ensure the capturing of all data points need to measure the success of the programming delivered.
+San Bernardino County will be using evidence-based assessments such as the Child and Adolescent Needs and Strengths (CANS), Youth Assessment and Screening Instrument (YASI), and Juvenile Assessment and Intervention System (JAIS) to measure changes in behaviors.
+Many evidencebased programs such as Aggression Replacement Training, Moral Reconation Therapy and Courage to Change have established evaluations to measure changes in participants thinking.
 Surveys of the youth may be taken at multiple points in the process, including post-release, in order to better understand the impacts of the program and provide data to improve future outcomes.
 Data from all of these resources can be collected to assist both in formulating the youth's Individualized Rehabilitation Plan and in providing data and information on youth served as the program progresses.
+Research staff will be able to analyze the information provided both internally and by community-based organizations to ensure statistical effectiveness using proven methodologies and thus identify process improvement suggestions for future program iterations.